adamrr724/Message-Board-Ember/README.md

-# Message-board
+# Message-board App

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application lets users post questions and then receive answers to the questions they post.

 ## Prerequisites